PLATnya/PLATnya/README.md

-<h1 align="center">Hi 👋, I'm Vadim</h1>
+<h1 align="center">Hi 👋, I'm Vadym</h1>
 <h3 align="center">Not only a game developer, (but mostly I make games)</h3>

-- 🌱 I’m currently learning **modern and functional C++, Flax and Unreal Game engines, a little bit of Python and some Web dev stuff(new area for me).
+- 🌱 I’m currently learning **modern and functional C++, Unreal Game engine, a little bit of Python and some Web dev stuff(new area for me).
 Looking towards new or not popular but cool lngngs such as Rust, Scala, Haxe etc.**

 - 👨‍💻 All of my projects are available [here](https://platnya.github.io/Portfolio/)